 They make great filler in any arrangement and add a ton of texture too.
 My favorite way to use them is to clip small pieces and tuck around pumpkins or gourds.

 It would even be worth asking for free clippings at the pumpkin patch.
+It is a great way to make your fall decorating more budget-friendly!
 All those little pieces that break off?
 They will look great in your fall arrangements!
 You can mix them with fall flowers, berries, or just leave them as is.

 I took several clippings (from a dead banana branch, of course) and stuck them down into a big ironstone chamber pot.
-I added some berries and dried branches for a unique (and completely FREE) fall arrangement.
-Best part?
+Next, I added some berries and dried branches for a unique (and completely FREE) fall arrangement.
+Best part of all?
 All of it was already “dead” so I enjoyed it for a few weeks before it got too crumbly from getting moved around!